 Empower women in Africa through higher education!

-Project Report | May 24, 2023
+Project Report | Jul 29, 2024

 By Jim Pressnell | Executive Director

 These Numbers Have Faces believes strongly women are the secret weapon to fighting poverty.
 We work hard to make sure that at least half of the students in our University Leadership Program are women.
 Currently, 57% of our students are female.
 These young women are poised to lead their communities and countries to a new era of peace and prosperity.
 Through access to a university education, Leadership Development Workshops, and our women's mentorship program, we empower Africa's brightest young women to cultivate thriving communities.
 We also recognize that, if we are working to empower strong female leaders in a culture where gender roles remain very traditional, we must also work with the young men to learn how to work well with and alongside strong, empowered women.
-Joy is a wonderful example of the young women in our program.
+Sonia is a wonderful example of the young women in our program.

-Here are just five examples of their projects: 1.
+Here are just five examples of last year’s projects: 1.
 Teaching female secondary students the importance of social justice through debates designed to encourage public speaking and critical thinking skills.
 2. Teaching computer skills to young girls.
 3. Teaching reproductive health to female secondary students to reduce the risk of early pregnancy and dropping out of school.
 4. Working with vulnerable families to improve their nutrition through kitchen gardens.
 5. Teaching female secondary students how to build an excellent career profile, including an effective CV, cover letter, and LinkedIn profile, as well as teaching effective interviewing skills.

 Share on Twitter Share on Facebook

-Empowering Women: Meet Emma
+Empowering Women: Meet Sylvia

 By Jim Pressnell | Executive Director

-Empowering Women: Meet Acqueline
+Empowering Women: Meet Sonia

 By Jim Pressnell | Executive Director